-The purpose of the clock driver is to provide a steady time basis to the kernel, so that the RTEMS primitives that need a clock tick work properly.
-See the Clock Manager chapter of the RTEMS Application C User's Guide for more details.
+The purpose of the clock driver is to provide two services for the operating system.

+- A steady time basis to the kernel, so that the RTEMS primitives that need a clock tick work properly.
+See the Clock Manager chapter of the RTEMS Application C User's Guide for more details. - An optional time counter to generate timestamps of the uptime and wall clock time.

-The clock driver is located in the clock directory of the BSP.
+The clock driver is usually located in the clock directory of the BSP.
+Clock drivers should use the Clock Driver Shell available via the clockdrv_shell.h include file.

-9.2 Clock Driver Global Variables
+9.2 Clock Driver Shell